 Fur mite infestations are common, and two genera, Cheyletiella and Listrophorus, are found worldwide.
 A number of different species of the genus Cheyletiella are found on rabbits.
 The most common in North America is C parasitovorax.
 The genus Listrophorus has but one species, L gibbus.
 These mites live on the surface of the skin and do not cause the intense pruritus seen with sarcoptic mange.
 Fur mite infestations usually are asymptomatic unless the rabbit becomes debilitated.
 Cheyletiella may be noticed as “dandruff.”
 Scraping the dandruff onto a dark paper or background will demonstrate the “walking dandruff,” as Cheyletiella is called.
 Transmission is by direct contact.
 Diagnosis is accomplished by skin scraping and light microscopy.
 Cheyletiella mites may cause a mild dermatitis in people, especially on the arms.
 Weekly dusting of animals and bedding with permethrin powder can control Cheyletiella mites.

 Fleas of the Ctenocephalides felis, C canis, and Pulex irritans species can affect rabbits and many other animals.
-Imidacloprid is a flea adulticide that kills on contact; the feline dose should be divided in two or three spots to treat rabbits infested with fleas.
+Imidacloprid is a flea adulticide; the feline dose should be divided in two or three spots to treat rabbits infested with fleas.
 Fipronil is contraindicated for use in rabbits because of potential toxicity.
 Flea collars are also not recommended.
 It is important to also treat every cat and dog in the house, because the original host is not usually the rabbit.

 Passalurus ambiguus, the rabbit pinworm, usually is not clinically significant but often is upsetting to owners.
 It is common in many rabbitries and is distributed worldwide.
 Transmission is by ingestion of contaminated food or water.
 The adult worm lives in the cecum or anterior colon.
 Diagnosis is made by observing the adults at necropsy or by finding the eggs during examination of the feces.
 Single treatments are not very effective, because the life cycle is direct and reinfection is common.
 Piperazine citrates in the water (3 g/L) for alternating 2-wk periods or fenbendazole (50 ppm in feed for 5 days) are effective treatments.
 Rabbit pinworms are not transmissible to people.